 How Great is Ryū ga Gotoku Ishin! for Video Game Tourists?

 Before all else, real-life Japanese photos of Kyoto and surrounding attractions!

 The developing team obviously also had the intention of showcasing famous landmarks of Heian-kyō (Kyoto), with several key events happening at these locations.
-Needless to say, each play area is accompanied by appropriate ambient sounds.
-What complete a market scene better than the distant call of a shopkeeper, and the chatter of kimono-clad pedestrians?
+Needless to say, each play area is accompanied by appropriate ambient sounds too.
+What completes a market scene better than the distant call of a shopkeeper, or the chatter of kimono-clad pedestrians?

 The Mood Makers i.e. Ishin Mini Games

 The above said, I do have to highlight some of the games and associated locations are a tad too modern to be realistic.
 (Actually, most locations veer towards being too modern i.e. imaginative) Nonetheless, with some suspension of belief, one can still get into the appropriate mood.
 Just try not to be too historically prudish.

 That Historical Japanese Feel